-Private party sellers as well as RV dealers list units on the site.
+Private party sellers and RV dealers list units on the site.

 Searching here for similar RVs for sale gives you a good idea of a fair price for your unit.

-However, if you find multiple RVs like yours or similar to yours in price, brand quality, length, and features, you can be pretty sure yours is worth a similar price.
+However, if you find multiple RVs for sale like yours similar in price, brand quality, length, and features such as appliances and slides, that's a good indicator that yours is worth a comparable price.